PrincetonUniversity/compcomp/README.md

   * safe_clight_rc.v

-    > Prove that all safe Clight programs are RC.
-This is a slightly
+    > Prove that all safe Clight programs are RC (a new theorem not in the
-    > counterintuitive result that relies on the fact that safe Clight programs
+    > paper).
+This is a slightly counterintuitive result that relies on the fact
-    > cannot fabricate pointers (recall that even in C, casting integers to
+    > that safe Clight programs cannot fabricate pointers (recall that even in
-    > pointers is only implementation-defined).
+    > C, casting integers to pointers is only implementation-defined).

   * context_equiv.v